-The Clothesline Project presented April 4 through April 9, 2022 in the Granito Center.
+The Clothesline Project presented April 1, 2023 through entire month at various locations.
 The mission of the Clothesline Project is to educate students and the community that violence is a problem everywhere, help is available, there is hope and a path to healing.
 "The Clothesline Project" is a visual display that bears witness to experiences of gender-based violence, domestic violence, intimate partner violence, and sexual violence, assault, and abuse.
 Each shirt was created by a survivor or a victim's loved one.
 Through "The Clothesline Project" participants use art as a form of creative expression that allows them to process their experiences and emotions.
 With the consent of the creators, these shirts are shared as a testimony to the effects of assault and abuse on victims and survivors.

-Center for Safety & Change Tabling presented Wednesday April 27, 2022 in the Granito Lobby.
+Center for Safety & Change Tabling presented Wednesday April 3, 2023 in Casey Hall and April 18, 2023 in Granito Center.
 Presentations by Rockland County Department of Health and Center for Safety and Change Center of Safety and Change.

 Center of Safety and Change published issue of Center of Safety and Change Campus Coordinator Corner in October 2022.
 The mission of the Center of Safety and Change is to educate students and the community that violence is a problem everywhere, help is available, there is hope and a path to healing.
 Their goal is to educate people, address and reduce sexual violence.
-On April 28, 2022 the Center hosted a Sexual Assault Victim Advocacy Panel in the Palisades Room in Casey Hall.
+On April 13, 2023 the Center hosted a Sexual Assault Victim Advocacy Panel in the Palisades Room in Casey Hall.
 Three sexual assault victim advocates discussed the work they do on the front lines of sexual assault victim advocacy, bringing support, closure, justice, and peace to victims and their families.
 Virtual Office Hours for the Center are every Friday 12pm to 4pm.
 This is a free and confidential resource for the Dominican community available remotely for victims and survivors of domestic violence, sexual assault, human trafficking, and other crimes.

-"Denim Day"- April 27, 2022.
+"Denim Day"- April 26, 2023.
 All encourage to wear "Denim" to raise awareness about domestic violence and promoting Active Bystanders.

-The Criminal Justice, Psychology and Social Work departments hosted an interdisciplinary event on Wednesday April 27, 2022.
-Event featured the screening of the movie The Bystander Moment: Transforming Rape Culture at its Roots.
+The Criminal Justice, Psychology and Social Work departments hosted an interdisciplinary event on Wednesday April 12, 2023.
+Event featured the screening of the movie The Hunting Ground.
 Goal of the program was to educate attendees about bystander apathy, shed light on propagation of abuse and rape culture, inspire future criminal justice practitioners, psychologists, and social workers.